Partner Toolkit

 National Safe Boating Week

 More boaters are on the water than ever before!
-For the annual celebration of Wear Your Life Jacket at Work Day and National Safe Boating Week, the National Safe Boating Council encourages boating enthusiasts to communicate with their local community about responsible boating via digital outreach, launch point reminders, outreach events, vessel safety checks, and more.
-Boating and fishing access may vary, so please follow state and local guidance.
+For the annual celebration of Wear Your Life Jacket at Work Day and National Safe Boating Week, the National Safe Boating Council encourages boating enthusiasts to share with their local community about responsible boating via social media, launch point reminders, outreach events, vessel safety checks, and more.
+This toolkit includes a selection of resources: talking points, daily social media posts, template press announcements, fact sheets, videos, images, and more!

 Important Information